splunk/observability-workshop/docs/module4/terraform.md

 ## 1. Initial setup

-Download and install Terraform for your platform - <https://www.terraform.io/downloads.html> (min. requirement v.
-0.12.18)

-Download the SignalFx Jumpstart Terraform master zip file, unzip the file and change into the `signalfx-jumpstart-master` directory
+Remaining in your Multipass instance from **Module #3**, download the SignalFx Jumpstart Terraform master zip file, unzip the file and change into the `signalfx-jumpstart-master` directory

 === "Input"